pghalliday/ce-integration/README.md

 End to end currency exchange integration

-The following components make up the currency exchange infrastucture
+The following components make up the currency exchange infrastructure

 ```
                                                            +------------------+        +-----------+